mlcommons/ck/README.md

 [2009]( https://hal.inria.fr/inria-00436029v2 ).

-*Note that the CK framework is a low-level and no so user-friendly SDK.
+*Note that the CK framework is a low-level and not so user-friendly SDK.
 That is why we are also developing a more user-friendly wrapper around CK ([cBrain](https://github.com/cknowledge/cbrain)) and a [CK GUI](https://cKnowledge.io/demo).*

 ## Open knowledge portal